YuRongTsao/VisGuide/README.md

 ## How to launch VisGuide
 ### Step1: Launch the server
-Run `server.ipynb` with jupyter notebook
+Run `server.py` with jupyter notebook
 * The server is launched if you see the following information
 ![](https://i.imgur.com/4sSBjtL.png)